mambax7/xsitemap-tutorial/book/1install.md

 # 1.0 Install/Uninstall

-No special measures necessary, follow the standard installation process – extract the module folder into the

-/modules
+1. Installation follows the usual XOOPS process.
+After downloading the module distribution pack, decompress the file and open the folder and any nested folder beneath until you find the main module files.
+These will be in a folder containing the "xoops_version.php" file.
+This parent folder will be uploaded to your server into the '/modules' directory.
+Now open and view the '/docs/readme.txt' files and follow any directions given, in case there pre-install configurations required for this module.

+2. Using your usual FTP client upload the module directory to you '/modules' directory of your website files.

-directory in your XOOPS installation.
-Install the module through Admin -> System Module -> Modules.
+3. Open your website administration page and go to 'Admin -> System Module -> Modules'

+4. Install the module by clicking the install link.
+A confirmation page should give you a link back to 'Module Administration' page

+5. Happy XOOPSing and May the Source be with You!!!

-Detailed instructions on installing modules are available in the [**Chapter 2.12 of our XOOPS Operations Manual**](https://www.gitbook.com/book/xoops/xoops-operations-guide/)
+FYI: More detailed instructions on installing modules are available in the [**Chapter 2.12 of our XOOPS Operations Manual**](https://www.gitbook.com/book/xoops/xoops-operations-guide/)